lidiapopescu/lidiapopescu/README.md

 - 👩💻 A software engineer
 - 💪 experienced in Java,
-- 🐍 beginner in Python,
+- 🐍 beginner in C#, Groovy, Python
 - 🧠 passion for algorithms.

 A programmer by work, and a creator by hobby 🎨🎹💎🎞️.